Welcome to Matsutani Lab @ Dept of ICS, Keio University, Japan

 Big data processing system typically consists of various software components, such as message queuing, RPC, stream processing, batch processing, machine learning framework, and data stores.
 We proposed their performance acceleration methods by using network-attached FPGAs and network-attached GPUs.

-In the following, Apache Spark is accelerated by network-attached GPUs via 10Gbit Ethernet.
-RDDs are cached in device memory of these remote GPUs.
+Apache Spark is accelerated by network-attached GPUs via 10Gbit Ethernet.
+RDDs are cached in device memory of these remote GPUs as shown in the video below.

 - Hiroki Matsutani, “Accelerator Design for Big Data Processing Frameworks”, The 17th International Forum on MPSoC for Software-defined Hardware (MPSoC’17), Invited Talk, Jul 2017.
 [Slide]

 We also worked on rack-scale architecture using the network-attached FPGAs and GPUs.
-In the following, a remote GPU connected via 10Gbit Ethernet is pooled and used for virtual reality applications on demand.
+A remote GPU connected via 10Gbit Ethernet is pooled and used for virtual reality applications on demand as shown in the video below.

 Accelerating NoSQL data stores (2013-2019)